dwulkan/GNUCobolSQLServer/README.md

 You will have to edit the contents of these files for your environment setup

-9.  copy _make.bat       in C:\EOS\source
+9.  copy _make.bat       into C:\EOS\source

-10. copy esqlOCStart.cbl in C:\EOS\source
+10. copy esqlOCStart.cbl into C:\EOS\source

-11. copy esqlOCStart.bat in C:\EOS\source
+11. copy esqlOCStart.bat into C:\EOS\source

 12. add two inbound rules in the Windows Defender firewall to allow TCP and UDP to get to the SQlExpresss  use WF.msc https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/configure-a-windows-firewall-for-database-engine-access?view=sql-server-ver16